KaterynaKocheharova/Contacts-App-Node.js-Backend/README.md

 ## KEY FEATURES

--Signin, signup, and refreshing a user with the use of sessions
+* Signin, signup, and refreshing a user with the use of sessions

--Managing contacts in the MongoDB
+* Managing contacts in the MongoDB

--Resetting passwords through SMTP server.
+* Resetting passwords through SMTP server.

--Signin and signup with Google
+* Signin and signup with Google

--Paginating and filtering contacts
+* Paginating and filtering contacts

 ###